 How much does web hosting for my blog cost?

-Web hosting is very affordable, even for new bloggers that don’t want to spend a lot of money on their website.
+Web hosting is very affordable, even for new bloggers who don’t want to spend much money on their website.

-At Bluehost you can get hosting for as cheap at $3.95 per month.
-I personally recommend to get the option that’s around $4.95.
+At Bluehost, you can get hosting for as cheap as $3.95 per month.
+I recommend getting the option that’s around $4.95.

-That’s because when you pay a little more, you can get a shorter contract.
-If you want to change your hosting after a year, then you can.
+That’s because you can get a shorter contract when you pay a little more.
+If you want to change your hosting after a year, you can.

-I personally think it’s important to mention this, because as your taffic grows you might need something that’s called ‘a dedicated server’.
+I think it’s important to mention this because you might need something called ‘a dedicated server’ as your traffic grows.

-Not to worry, during the first and second year, you’ll be more than fine on a cheap hosting plan.
+Not to worry, you’ll be more than fine on a cheap hosting plan during the first and second years.

-When I first started blogging, after comparing at least 20 different hosting providers, I chose Bluehost.
+When I first started blogging, I chose Bluehost after comparing at least 20 different hosting providers.